softtechman/softtechman/README.md

 ## About me

-I am a Full Stack Developer with 2+ years of experience in developing enterprise applications and open-source software.
+I am a Blockchian & Full Stack Developer with 7+ years of experience in developing enterprise applications and open-source software.

 <br/>